Wisconsin Lawmakers Vote To Limit Powers Of New Democratic Governor

 "The seeds you're planting may grow into something you will regret," said Sen. Fred Risser, a Democrat from Madison.
 "Be fair.
 Give the voters the right to choose their governor and attorney general."

-Gov. Walker lost his election to Tony Evers by fewer than 30,000 votes out of more than two million cast.
+Walker lost to Evers by fewer than 30,000 votes out of more than 2 million cast.
 When Evers takes office in January, it will be the first time in eight years that Wisconsin has been run by a divided government.

-"We're going to work with the governor-elect, but we're going to do it in a way that's balanced between the legislative and administrative level," said Republican Rep. John Nygren, Marinette during the debate.
+"We're going to work with the governor-elect, but we're going to do it in a way that's balanced between the legislative and administrative level," said Republican Rep. John Nygren of Marinette during the debate.

 Another element of the bill would make it more difficult for Evers to alter some GOP-backed laws, including Wisconsin's voter ID law.

-Republicans, like state Senate Majority Leader Scott Fitzgerald, say Evers' liberal politics worry the party, and that's why they're passing these bills.
+Republicans, like state Senate Majority Leader Scott Fitzgerald, say Evers' liberal politics worry the party and that's why legislators are passing these bills.

 "I'm concerned.
 I think that Gov.-elect Evers is going to bring a liberal agenda to Wisconsin," he said.